-Through collaboration, sewer renewal and bridge rehabilitation will occur simultaneously this year and road renewal will take place in year two.
+Through collaboration, sewer renewal and bridge rehabilitation occured simultaneously in 2021 and road renewal will take place in 2022.
 By combining these significant and complex projects, the City realizes substantial cost benefits and efficiencies, as well as the overall duration is reduced.